manimohans/obsidian-local-llm-helper/README.md

 This plugin integrates a local Large Language Model (LLM) service with Obsidian for summarizing and transforming text.

 ### Features
+v1.0.8
+* Removed model name specification - it doesn't matter if you're using LMStudio.
+* You can now choose whether to replace or append to the selected text.

 v1.0.7
 * Generate text button is updated to more meaningful text
 * Command palette can now be accessed to use all the functionalities that were present before.